 This apple coleslaw is packed with nutrients and has lovely textures.
 It is also a versatile recipe, as you can replace some ingredients with the ones you like or omit the ones you don't.

 It would not be a coleslaw salad if cabbage would not be involved.
 In this salad, you can use either only white cabbage or a mixture of white and red.
 We like colors and variety.

 Use what you have available.
 I used red apples.
-Some people like the Granny Smith variety in the coleslaw, as it is a sour apple that is also low in sugar and high in fibers.
+Some people like the Granny Smith variety in the coleslaw, as it is a sour apple that is also low in sugar and high in fiber.

 I like sweeter apples, which I used in this salad.
 I do not bother to peel the apples, and I do not shred them either.
 I like to slice them thinly or cube them for more texture.
-Also, the apple skin has a lot of fiber and vitamins, which are good for us.
+Also, apple skin has a lot of fiber and vitamins, which are good for us.

 Grate or chop them finely.

-I like red bell pepper, but this is an excellent opportunity to add a yellow or orange pepper to the mixture.
+I like red bell pepper, but this is an excellent opportunity to add yellow or orange pepper to the mixture.
 The more, the merrier.
 Your salad will be colorful and unique.

 If it's summer, let's use green onions.
 They are mild and delicious and bring texture and zing to this coleslaw.
 If you do not have green, use red onions, which are milder and sweeter than the regular type.

 My choice for this salad was the humble pecan, but you can always use what you have available.
 If you like almonds, use them, but also walnuts, sunflower seeds, pistachios, pumpkin seeds, or cashews are good options.